Political Violence Has No Place in the Skeena. Period.

 Yes, we could ignore it, hoping it doesn’t give this toxic behaviour more oxygen.
 But silence is far more dangerous.
 We must speak out and condemn this kind of garbage—loudly and clearly.

 Here in the Skeena, we can disagree, we can debate, but we don’t do this.
 We are not the Taliban.
-We don’t let hate take root in our communities.
-We are all neighbours and we need to live together.
+We do not threaten our elected officials or anyone with execution.
+We do not let hate take root in our communities.
+We are all neighbours and we all need to live together.

 It’s time to stand up and say, enough is enough.
 We are better than this.